Tracee Ellis Ross Has An Outfit For Every New Year's Eve Mood

 Advertisement

+Another Ross-approved fit is a pairing of a bold suit and chunky trainers.
+It appears as though she wore it out to run some errands, but this vibrant look could not be a more perfect, mood-boosting choice for New Year’s Eve.
+And forget matching your shoes and your purse.
+In 2020, it’s all about matching your mask and shoes.
+Ross’ trainers, by Pyer Moss, are completely in step with her ribbed, yellow velvet mask from Lele Sadoughi.
+To make it more casual, take a page from Ross’ style book and cuff the sleeves and trousers.

 Speaking of suits, there is more than one way to wear this look.
 Take the oversized, menswear-inspired suit that Ross wore back in April (and also included in the IG post this week).
-Keep the rest of the look simple by tying back your hair in a slick, low bun and cozy up on the couch.
+Keep the rest of the look simple by tying back your hair in a slick, low bun and cosy up on the sofa.
 As Ross makes clear, shoes are optional.

 An upside to this strange year is that the dress code can be whatever we want it to be.
 And, thanks to Ross, we have no shortage of NYE fashion inspiration.